No. 7044877, 6th Battalion, Royal Inniskilling Fusiliers

 Dennis (born 1929)

-The marriage of Frederick Bloomfield and Eileen Brown was registered in the fourth quarter of 1937 in Birmingham, Warwickshire and they lived at 52 Sandringham Road, Great Barr, Birmingham.
-During the Second World War Fusilier Frederick Bloomfield (No. 7044877) served with the Royal Inniskilling Fusiliers and he was 27 when he died on 6 December 1940 as a result of an accident at Palace Barracks, Holywood.
-His effects amounted to some £70 and probate was granted to his widow, Eileen Bloomfield.
+Frederick Bloomfield and Eileen Brown were married on 27 December 1937 in St James Parish Church, Handsworth, Staffordshire, and their marriage was registered in the fourth quarter of 1937 in Birmingham, Warwickshire.
+They lived at 52 Sandringham Road, Great Barr, Birmingham.
+During the Second World War Fusilier Frederick Bloomfield (No. 7044877) served with the Royal Inniskilling Fusiliers and he was 27 when he died on 6 December 1940 as the result of an accident at Palace Barracks, Holywood.
+His effects amounted to some £70, and probate was granted to his widow, Eileen Bloomfield.

 Fusilier Frederick Bloomfield (No. 7044877) was buried in a collective grave in Holywood Cemetery and the other two men buried in this collective grave were Rifleman John McFarlane and Driver Sidney John Wren.